Resources, Competence, Awareness & Communication for ISO 27001 7.1 - 7.4

 - Do they understand the importance of maintaining and continually improving an ISMS?

-- Do they understand the implications o not maintaining the ISMS and meeting the requirements of ISO 27001?
+- Do they understand the implications o not maintaining the ISMS and meeting the requirements of 27001?

 ISO 27001 Section 7.4 – Communication